 Will I need to use this drug long term?

-Sunosi is meant to be used as a long-term treatment.
+Sunosi is meant to be taken as a long-term treatment.
 If you and your doctor determine that Sunosi is safe and effective for you, you’ll likely take it long term.

 It’s not known whether Sunosi interacts with alcohol.
-However, alcohol can increase sleepiness, which Sunosi is used to treat in people with certain conditions.
-So, drinking alcohol may counteract the effects of Sunosi in your body.
+However, alcohol can increase sleepiness, which Sunosi is prescribed to treat in people with certain conditions.
+So drinking alcohol may counteract the effects of Sunosi in your body.

-Also keep in mind that Sunosi has a risk of misuse and dependence.
-(With dependence, your body needs a drug in order for you to feel like usual.)
-Because of this, it’s recommended that people who’ve ever been dependent on alcohol or misused alcohol in the past should avoid taking Sunosi.
+Also, keep in mind that Sunosi has risks of misuse and dependence.
+(Misuse means taking a drug in a way other than how a doctor prescribes it.
+With dependence, your body needs a drug in order for you to feel as it typically would.)
+Because of this, it’s recommended that people who’ve experienced alcohol misuse or dependence in the past avoid taking Sunosi.

 If you have questions about the risks of drinking alcohol while taking Sunosi, talk with your doctor.